 Illinois has also built a legal and funding framework that supports both patients and doctors.
 This includes allowing a range of qualified healthcare professionals to provide care, and requiring both Medicaid and private insurance plans to cover abortion services.
 In addition, shield laws protect doctors and patients from legal action brought by other states.

-Recent policy efforts have focused on expanding how care is delivered and who can access it.
+Other policy efforts in 2026 have focused on expanding how care is delivered and who can access it.
 These include laws that improve access to contraception and medication abortion on college campuses, as well as a proposal to expand financial support for patients who are uninsured or underinsured.

 Healthcare Access